-- replace the Product with the same or equivalent Product (having regard to function, specification and design); or
+- Replace the product with the same or equivalent product (having regard to function, specification, and design)

 2. Scope of Warranty

 The warranty does not cover damage to a product that, in Raith’s reasonable opinion, has been damaged due to:

 - Normal wear and tear

 - Transport or shipping of the product

 - Use of the product for a purpose other than as expressly described by Raith, including for commercial purposes, or unusually high or excessive usage of the product during the warranty period

 - Any act or omission of any person other than Raith

 - Abuse, misuse, negligence, improper use, or accidents, including using or storing the product in adverse environments (including damp, sandy, or corrosive environments), water damage, dropping the product onto the ground, or colliding with objects

 - Unauthorized disassembly, tampering, or alterations, modifications, or repairs being made to the product